-- In Brazil, in line with our commitment to the United Nations Sustainable Development Goals, we continued supporting a social bidding initiative that provides funding for projects that promote water stewardship.
-In 2022, 15 projects were selected.
-In its fourth cycle, the Water Bidding Program of The Mosaic Institute prioritized projects that not only promote the sustainable management of water, but also benefit marginalized communities.
-Specifically, the program favors projects that empower minority groups, including women, individuals with disabilities, black and indigenous people, and other non-white individuals, as well as traditional communities. - In Canada, Mosaic has funded Habitat for Humanity in Saskatchewan for over a decade, helping fund homes for 175 families.
-Homeownership has provided a foundation for safe, affordable housing that supports low-income families as they work to become self-reliant.
-The indirect impact of supporting reliable housing is realized by reducing poverty, creating safe and sustainable communities, and creating opportunities for families. - In August 2022, Mosaic announced a \$1 million CAD investment in the Morris Interactive Digital Transformation in Potash Mining (DTPM) program, which provides education and career skills to 12 Indigenous students.
+- The Mosaic Institute's Educates Program focuses on promoting D&I Education in Uberaba, state of Minas Gerais.
+19 people were qualified in the operations course, including people with disabilities and women.
+The program is also aimed at educating schoolchildren.
+In Ouvidor, in the state of Goias, the program trained 448 students with a reading theme, in addition to providing a Knowledge Room, focused on interdisciplinary teaching. - In Brazil, in line with our commitment to the United Nations Sustainable Development Goals, we continued supporting a social bidding initiative that provides funding for projects that promote water stewardship.
+In 2023, 15 projects were selected.
+In its fifth cycle, the Water Bidding Program of The Mosaic Institute prioritized projects that not only promote the sustainable management of water, but also benefit marginalized communities and food production.
+Specifically, the program favors projects that empower minority groups, including women, individuals with disabilities, Black and Indigenous people, and other non-White individuals, as well as traditional communities. - In August 2022, Mosaic announced a \$1 million CAD investment in the Morris Interactive Digital Transformation in Potash Mining (DTPM) program, which provides education and career skills to 12 Indigenous students.
 The 10-week program involves eight weeks of classes and two weeks of a practicum at a Mosaic mine site.
-Continuing this partnership aligns with Mosaic's commitment to ensuring 15 percent of new hires are Indigenous peoples by 2025.
+Continuing this partnership aligns with Mosaic's commitment to ensuring 15 percent of new hires are Indigenous peoples by 2025. - Enterprising Latinas seeks to create pathways of opportunity for women in Tampa Bay, particularly Latinas, by teaching new skills, creating networks of mutual support, and advocating for innovative solutions to promote economic mobility and equity.
+In 2023, Mosaic provided the organization a \$20,000 community investment to support the costs of key coordination staff, as well as employment services critical to achieving outcomes such as workforce development courses, GED preparation, employment support, business development training and entrepreneur support.
+These economic development activities improve the personal economic conditions of hundreds of low-income families.

 Additionally, many of Mosaic's partnerships with community organizations continue to support positive healthcare, education, housing and recreational opportunities for our neighbors.
-Please see 203-1 and Mosaic's Community Giving page for more information.
+Please see 203-1 and Mosaic's Community Giving Page for more information.